WHAT DOES AN ENGINEERING MANAGER DO?

 - Engineering Standards: Hold yourself and the team accountable to high engineering standards.

-7. Engineering Manager Duties and Roles
+7. Engineering Manager Details and Accountabilities

 - Facility Maintenance: Monitor and manage the daily maintenance of the facility and equipment in line with quality and accreditation standards.